Seats of Power – and several ‘lost’ rivers

 Today the Millennium Bridge most definitely works.
 People simply love walking across it, enjoying the juxtaposition of land and water, beauty and function perfectly combined.
 It is one of the most glorious bridges in the world, and it’s just for walkers!
 Mind you, it’s also become the epicentre of selfies and it can take a while to cross!

-The cultural mile
+The cultural (s)mile

 As we cross the bridge, The Shakespeare Globe is on our left and Tate Modern just to the right.
 The original Globe Theatre was built in 1599, destroyed by fire in 1613, rebuilt in 1614, and then demolished in 1644.
 Southwark (where we are now) was a good place for a theatre because it was outside the control of the city officials, who were hostile to theatres.
-People already went there to be entertained.
+People went to Southwark to be entertained.
 It already had two theatres, animal baiting arenas, taverns and brothels.

 The modern Globe Theatre reconstruction that we see today is based on available evidence of the original buildings.
-It was founded by the American actor and director Sam Wanamaker, built only a stone’s throw from the original site and opened in 1997.
+It was created by the American actor and director Sam Wanamaker, built only a stone’s throw from the original site and opened in 1997.

 The Tate Modern used to be the Bankside Power Station.
 It was originally designed by Sir Giles Gilbert Scott, the designer of the famous red telephone boxes (like the one in the St Paul’s picture), Battersea Power Station and Waterloo Bridge amongst many others.
 It became operational in 1947 and closed in 1981.
 For many years after closure, the vast structure was at risk of being demolished by developers.
 It was saved in 1994 when the Tate Gallery announced that it would be the home for the new Tate Modern.
 Herzog & de Meuron were the architects, the re-opening taking place in 2000.